N.Korea unveils 'monster' new intercontinental ballistic missile at parade | Law-Order

 Also displayed were the Hwasong-15, which is the longest-range missile ever tested by North Korea, and what appeared to be a new submarine-launched ballistic missile (SLBM).
 Ahead of the parade, which was held to mark the 75th anniversary of the founding of its ruling Workers' Party, officials in South Korea and the United States said Kim Jong Un could use the event to unveil a new "strategic weapon" as promised earlier this year.

+The U.S. official said Washington was holding fast to four commitments made by Trump and Kim at their historic meeting in June of that year, including a pledge by Pyongyang to "work toward complete denuclearization of the Korean peninsula."
+Kim made no direct mention of the United States or the now-stalled denuclearization talks.

 "We will continue to build our national defence power and self-defensive war deterrence," Kim said but vowed that the country's military power would not be used preemptively.
-He made no direct mention of the United States or the now-stalled denuclearisation talks.
 Kim blamed international sanctions, typhoons, and the coronavirus for preventing him from delivering on promises of economic progress.

 "I am ashamed that I have never been able to repay you properly for your enormous trust," he said.
 "My efforts and devotion were not sufficient to bring our people out of difficult livelihoods."
 The video showed Kim make an appearance as a clock struck midnight.
 Dressed in a grey suit and tie, he waved to the crowd and accepted flowers from children while surrounded by military officials in Pyongyang's recently renovated Kim Il Sung Square.